Spring Garden Revival

 • Frost dates and the length of the growing season

-• Municipal restrictions or guidelines on mowing times and noise
+• Municipal restrictions on watering or mowing during certain hours

 Benefits of Lawn Mowing in Boston